 The front-engine, rear transaxle layout gave the 924 kinship with the V8-powered 928 luxury GT that Porsche had begun developing the same time as the 924.
 The two cars together began what could have been a total changeover to front-engine, water-cooled sports cars had cooler heads not prevailed.

-You probably know the rest: the 924 earned respect with the Turbo model before graduating to true Porsche status as the much better 944 and, finally, the 968 that ended the series in the 1990s.
-Before that happened, Porsche built a Group 4 homologation special, the 924 Carrera GT, with GTS and GTS Clubsport factory racer offshoots.
+You probably know the rest.
+The 924 earned respect with the Turbo model before graduating to true Porsche status.
+It became the much better 944 and, finally, the 968 that ended the series in the 1990s.
+Before that happened, Porsche built a Group 4 homologation special.
+They are the 924 Carrera GT, with GTS and GTS Clubsport factory racer offshoots.

 From Beetle Parts to the Track

 Upon its arrival, the Porsche 924 did not exactly convey racing capability.
-To achieve a relatively low cost, the car had been developed around VW parts, including an Audi inline four-cylinder engine, suspension combining Golf and Beetle pieces and front disc / rear drum brakes.
+To achieve a relatively low cost, the car had been developed around VW parts.
+This includes an Audi inline four-cylinder engine, suspension combining Golf and Beetle pieces and front disc / rear drum brakes.

 The rear transaxle, though, was key to the 924’s sports car cred, giving it 50:50 balance for agile handling.
-That fact was not lost on those who saw greater potential in the car, but it took a few years to get there.
+That fact was not lost on those who saw greater potential in the car,.
+However, it took a few years to get there.

 The 924 Turbo arrived Stateside for 1980 with 143 horsepower, compared to 110 in the standard model.
-It was the only Porsche wearing a “Turbo” badge that American customers could buy, the 911 Turbo having been sent on hiatus from this market.
+It was the only Porsche wearing a “Turbo” badge that American customers could buy.
+This is due to the 911 Turbo having been sent on hiatus from this market.